 Our Crew

-We are nothing without our incredible crew of co-farmers.
-Mayme O’ Toole graced us with her glory as a volunteer work-trader in 2022 and became a full-time member of our team in 2023.
-Before farming, she was a Food and Farm Educator South Whidbey Elementary.
-She also is a master seamstress and talented musician.
+Mayme O’ Toole graced us with her legit growing skills and hilarity as a volunteer work-trader in 2021 and became a full-time member of our team in 2022.
+Before farming, she was a beloved Food and Farm Educator at South Whidbey Elementary.
+Mayme’s also a seamstress, open water swimmer and talented musician.
+Her problem-solving nature, creativity, and musical repertoire are huge assets around here!

 Our Growers